Bledsoe County Correctional Complex

-The Bledsoe County Correctional Complex is a state prison in Pikeville, Bledsoe County, Tennessee, owned and operated by the Tennessee Department of Corrections.
+The Bledsoe County Correctional Complex is a state prison in Pikeville, Bledsoe County, Tennessee, United States, owned and operated by the Tennessee Department of Corrections.

-The facility opened in 2013.
-As an intake and diagnostic facility, Bledsoe County houses a mix of inmate security levels: 300 minimum security beds, 1024 medium, 192 close, and 24 maximum security, for a total capacity of 1540.
+The facility opened in 2012 as an intake and diagnostic facility.
+Bledsoe County houses a mix of inmate security levels.

 The only access to the $208 million complex of 23 buildings is an entry tunnel, allowing an uninterrupted perimeter fence.
 Individual pre-cast cells, of 80 square feet, were fully assembled off-site and then stacked by crane.
 The architects were the DLR Group.

-The former Southeastern Tennessee State Regional Correctional Facility, built in 1980 with 971 beds, stands intact immediately adjacent to the new facility.
-It was re-designated as the BCCC Annex.
-Neither facility should be confused with the Bledsoe County Detention Center on Allen Deakins Road, which opened in 2011 as a county jail.
+Bledsoe County has 3 sites;Site 1 the diagnostic center, site 2, The former Southeastern Tennessee State Regional Correctional Facility built in 1980 that was converted into an 152 bed annex that houses men and site 3, also known as unit 28 which houses approximately 196 female offenders.

 Notable inmates

 Notable criminals incarcerated at the facility include: